Lasya1lasya/House-Market-Analysis-Dashboard/README.md

 Average Difference: Offered vs Purchase Price: There is a measurable gap between offered prices and final purchase prices, providing insights into negotiation trends in the market.

-Optional GitHub Enhancements

-Add screenshots of each visualization in an /Images/ folder and referen

 ## Tools & Technologies